How to Create a Profitable Online Course Sales Page

 A money-back guarantee is essentially a refund policy.
-In most cases, course creators offer to refund customers’ money if they aren’t happy for any reason.
+In most cases, course creators offer to refund a customer’s money if they aren’t happy for any reason.
 This is a powerful way to create trust.

-Fortunately, most people don’t behave that way.
+Fortunately, most people don’t operate that way.
 Most membership courses have a reasonable return rate.
-If they have a lot of people using the money-back guarantee, it’s usually due to a legitimate reason.
+If many people use the money-back guarantee, it’s usually due to a legitimate reason.
 Just make sure to state any conditions and your time frame.

-Once your customers decide to purchase your course, it’s important to clear their path of any obstacles that get in the way of paying.
+Once your customers decide to purchase your course, it’s important to clear their path of any obstacles to paying.
 This means using a simple and fast payment form that doesn’t introduce any additional friction.

 With WP Simple Pay, you can easily create the right payment forms for online courses.
 The plugin offers several payment form templates you can use to customize your form fields, accept multiple payment method options, and keep your visitors on your site during the entire checkout process.
 You don’t need a complicated eCommerce solution or shopping cart because it’s a standalone plugin.